 Cheapest cruise lines for Alaskan cruises – 7 lines ranked by price

-Often referred to as the last frontier, Alaska is an outdoor lover's dream with sky high mountains, lush wilderness, glaciers, wildlife galore and a unique way of life.
-But because Alaska is so large, it's sometimes hard to view a lot in a short amount of time.
+Often referred to as the last frontier, Alaska is an outdoor lover's dream with sky high mountains, lush wilderness, glaciers, wildlife galore and a unique way of life that is not often found anywhere in the lower 48.
+But because Alaska is so large, it's sometimes hard to view a sizable amount in a short amount of time.
 That's where cruises come in.
 With a recent surge in popularity, Alaskan cruises have now become the best way to see Alaska, whether on a budget or not.

 Each cruise line tends to attract a different crowd

 When reading each cruise line summary, you'll find that they each differ from the next, thus attracting a different crowd of passengers.
 Due to this, it's best to select a cruise line that caters to your individual preferences.
 Generally, and very unsurprisingly, cruise lines ranging on the cheaper side tend to attract families and the younger crowd.

 Then there are other cruise lines that are geared more for couples and/or older individuals who enjoy more of a formal or traditional style of cruise.
 Each of the cruises listed below is provided with a description, which should help to narrow your choices down rather quickly.